docker/cli/docs/reference/builder.md

     COPY test relativeDir/   # adds "test" to `WORKDIR`/relativeDir/ COPY test /absoluteDir/  # adds "test" to /absoluteDir/

+If `<src>` contains subdirectories, those subdirectories won't be copied.
+For example, if host has `a/b/c.txt`:

+    COPY a/b dir/            # container has "dir/c.txt"
+    COPY a/b dir/a/b         # container has "dir/a/b/c.txt"

 When copying files or directories that contain special characters (such as `[` and `]`), you need to escape those paths following the Golang rules to prevent